 bio

-Long inspired by global traditions and spontaneous music-making, Tina Blaine (also known by her stage name, “Bean”) is an entertainment technology consultant based in the SF Bay Area consulting with companies such as Thinkwell Design, Rapport, Inc., Yahoo!, Rhythmix Cultural Works Community Arts Center and the Franklin Institute.
-Blaine taught for five years at Carnegie Mellon University’s Entertainment Technology Center, developing collective experiences that integrate game design, sonic discovery, and interactive media.
-Before joining CMU, she worked at Interval Research as a musical “interactivist,” leading a development team in the creation of the Jam-O-Drum, a collaborative audiovisual instrument now on permanent exhibit at the Experience Music Project in Seattle.
-Blaine’s subsequent research and projects with CMU students have been featured at SIGGRAPH's Emerging Technologies, Zeum's Youth Art and Technology Center in San Francisco, Children's Hospital and Carnegie Science Center in Pittsburgh, Give Kids the World Resort in Orlando, LABoral in Gijon, Spain and Ars Electronica's Museum of the Future in Linz, Austria.
+As an entertainment technology and museum consultant, her clients included a range of companies in the non-profit, education and entertainment sectors including The Tech Museum of Innovation, Thinkwell Design, Inka Biospheric Systems, Rapport, Inc., Yahoo!, and the Franklin Institute.
+Tina taught for five years at Carnegie Mellon University’s Entertainment Technology Center, developing collective experiences that integrate game design, sonic discovery, and interactive media.
+Before joining CMU, she worked at Interval Research as a project manager and musical “interactivist,” leading a development team in the creation of the Jam-O-Drum, a collaborative audiovisual instrument on permanent exhibit at the Experience Music Project in Seattle.
+Tina’s subsequent research and projects with CMU students have been featured exhibits at SIGGRAPH's Emerging Technologies, Zeum's Youth Art and Technology Center in San Francisco, Children's Hospital and Carnegie Science Center in Pittsburgh, Give Kids the World Resort in Orlando, LABoral in Gijon, Spain and Ars Electronica's Museum of the Future in Linz, Austria.

 HOME

-© 2008 tina blaine* bean
+© 2022 tina blaine* bean

-photo credit: charles palmer
+photo credit: charles palmer, frank balde´